sagemath/trac_to_gh/Issue 4262.md

 # Issue 4262: Elliptic curve a_invariants command returns a list reference (BAD!!)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4262

 Original creator: was